 Each half (central hemisphere) is divided into 4 areas.

 The frontal lobe is important for:

 The temporal lobe is where you process sounds and where memories are stored.

-The patietal lobe recognises objects in the world and stores that knowledge.
-It's where you recieve and process:
+The parietal lobe recognises objects in the world and stores that knowledge.
+It's where you receive and process:

 This lobe processes what you can see.

 This controls body functions we don't usually think about like:

 The cerebellum or hindbrain controls balance and posture.
 It is also involved with the timing and coordination of skilled movement.